DailyTools

 Weak passwords remain the leading cause of account compromise.
 Learn how modern password generators work, what makes a password truly strong, and why your storage method matters more than your password complexity.

 A proper password generator uses a cryptographically secure pseudo-random number generator (CSPRNG) to select characters.
-In browsers, this is the Web Cryptography API (window.crypto.getRandomValues), which draws entropy from the operating system's random number pool — a source seeded by hardware events like mouse movements, disk timings, and thermal noise.
+In browsers, that's window.crypto.getRandomValues(), which pulls entropy from the OS's random pool — seeded by hardware events like mouse movements, disk timings, and thermal noise.

 javascript